Frequently Asked Questions about Diet with Dietician Aveen Bannon (BSc Human Nutrition & Dietetics)

 “If you leave a long gap and then pile on the food, your body will find it difficult to break down the food,” says Aveen.

 “Having enough Vitamin D has been linked to reducing the risk of colorectal cancer.
-If someone has a family history of cancer, I would recommend that they take a vitamin D supplement.
-The recommended amount is 5-10 micrograms a day,” says Aveen.
+If someone has a family history of cancer, I recommend that they take in some much-needed vitamin D.”

 When you are having dinner, try to divide your plate in three.
 One third, carbohydrate, one third vegetables and one third protein.